schoenemeyer/WRF3.8.1-in-Azure-Batch/README.md

 AttributeError: 'module' object has no attribute 'SSL_ST_INIT'

 ```
-Please install the pyOpenSSL package.
+you have to install the pyOpenSSL package.
 ```
 pip  install pyOpenSSL
 ```